influxdata/influxdb/QUERIES.md

 LIST SERIES WHERE region = 'uswest'

--- get a list of all tag keys across all measurements LIST KEYS
+-- get a list of all tag keys across all measurements LIST TAG KEYS

 -- list all the tag keys for a given measurement
-LIST KEYS FROM cpu
+LIST TAG KEYS FROM cpu
-LIST KEYS FROM temperature, wind_speed
+LIST TAG KEYS FROM temperature, wind_speed

--- list all the tag values. note that at least one WHERE key = '...' clause is required LIST VALUES WHERE key = 'region'
+-- list all the tag values. note that at least one WHERE key = '...' clause is required LIST TAG VALUES WHERE key = 'region'
-LIST VALUES FROM cpu WHERE region = 'uswest' and key = 'host'
+LIST TAG VALUES FROM cpu WHERE region = 'uswest' and key = 'host'

+-- and you can do stuff against fields
+LIST FIELD KEYS FROM cpu

+-- but you can't do this
+LIST FIELD VALUES
+-- we don't index field values, so this query should be invalid.
 ```

 Note that `FROM` and `WHERE` are optional clauses in all of the list series queries.